 Reviews and Media about The Invisible War:

-- Science Book a Day-review by the brilliant Dorion Sagan (son of Carl Sagan and Lynn Margulis)
+Science Book a Day-review by author Dorion Sagan (son of Carl Sagan and Lynn Margulis)

 Interview on 3RRR ‘Einstein a Go-Go’ radio program (interview begins 18:29)